Cosmetology Establishment Inspections

 Preparing for Your Upcoming Inspection

-How to avoid violation: Post individual licenses at the licensee’s primary work station clearly visible to the public.
+How to avoid violation: Post salon license clearly visible to the public.
+Post individual licenses at the licensee’s primary work station clearly visible to the public.
 Make sure individual licenses have a current photo of the licensee attached.

 Failed to have restroom on or near premises without stored chemicals. - 16 Tex.
 Admin.
 Code Ch.
 83.114(e).

-How to avoid violation: Keep cleaning products and other chemicals in another location.
-Keeping cleaning products in the restroom can be a hazard to customers.
+How to avoid violation: Keeping cleaning products in the restroom can be a hazard to patrons.
+To ensure the safety of customers, keep cleaning products and other chemicals in another location.

 Failed to keep a record of the date and time of each daily or bi-weekly cleaning. - 16 Tex.
 Admin.
 Code Ch.
 83.108(e,g,k).